Allergies and Pruritus in Cats

 a challenge is performed by feeding the former diet and watching for a return of the itching.
 If this occurs, a diagnosis of food allergy is confirmed.

 Atopic dermatitis (AD) is an inherited predisposition to develop skin problems from exposure to variety of commonplace and otherwise harmless substances including the pollens of weeds, grasses and trees, as well as house dust mites and mold spores.
 Diagnosis of AD is made based on the results of intradermal skin testing or by in vitro blood testing.
 Evaluating the results of these tests helps us compile a list of allergens for a “vaccine” that is made to decrease the pet‟s sensitivity.
-Sometimes multiple skin and/or blood tests are necessary to accurately assess the patient's allergies.
+Sometimes both skin and blood tests are necessary to accurately assess the patient's allergies.

 Allergies are often the underlying cause of recurring skin and/or ear infections.
 Bacterial and yeast infections, though secondary to the allergy, can cause an increase in your pet‟s level of itching.
 Long term treatment with antibiotics medications may required.